mvdh7/mvdh7.github.io/_projects/500-geotraces.md

 <p class="text-center"><i>Above: a few pictures from the South Atlantic expedition.</i></p>

-A couple of studies related to this cruise are now published, and more are on their way:
+A couple of studies using data from this cruise are now published, and more are on their way:

 <div style="display:flex; font-size:90%; flex-wrap:wrap">